LiveSign/livesign/README.md

 livesign
 ========

-Hack For Change 2012: LiveSign is an application to put legally binding signatures on petitions within California.
+Hack For Change 2012: LiveSign is an application to allow users to create legally binding electronic signatures on propositions for California.

 Priorities
 ========

-1) Petition Page
+1) {roposition Page
 - title
 - description
 - creator